OpenSourceEconomics/econ-project-templates/docs_template/source/guides_explanations/hooks.md

 others work on a specific language.
 You can find a list of most hooks in the [pre-commit documentation](https://pre-commit.com/index.html) under Supported hooks.

-- [black](https://github.com/psf/black): Reformats your python code according to a universal standard.
-Blackened code looks the same regardless of the project you're reading.
-Having black as a hook allows you to focus on the content while writing code and let the formatting be done automatically before each commit.
+- [ruff](https://docs.astral.sh/ruff/): Formats your Python code and checks for errors.
+  Ruff-formatted code looks the same regardless of the project you're reading.
+Having ruff as a hook allows you to focus on the content while writing code and let the formatting along with catching of many errors be done automatically before each commit.
 - [check-yaml](https://github.com/pre-commit/pre-commit-hooks): Checks whether all .yaml
   and .yml files within your project are valid yaml files.
 Similarly, having check-yaml as a hook allows you to focus on the content while writing yaml files.
 If you